exoscale/pallet-exoscale-demo/README.md

 - Web Server: Python
 - Database Server: Redis

+It will make a store a hash of your long url to a exo.po/XXXXX patern

 ### Deployer

 To make things easier and to hide the pallet magic, we have created a web deployer,